ej1m/ej1m/README.md

 - 👋 Hi, I’m Ejim Chisom, a solution-oriented first class mechatronics and robotics engineering graduate.
 - 👀 I have a solid foundation in Machine learning, Industrial automation and control systems, IoTs, AI and Data analysis.
-- 🌱 I’m currently working on Artificial Neural Networks.
+- 🌱 I’m currently working on an Artificial Neural Network project.
 - 💞️ Contact me let's collaborate on multiple projects.
 - 📫 How to reach me
 - ejimchisom77@gmail.com